Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can my landlord check my credit?

 Yes, landlords can ask to check your credit to help them determine the likelihood that you’ll pay your rent on time each month.
-You will need to give your landlord permission to check your credit.
+Your landlord will need your permission to check your credit.

 If I check my credit, will it hurt my credit score?